Hallucination Detection in LLMs with Topological Divergence on Attention Graphs: Results

 \paragraph{Main results.} The results of our experiments are provided in Tables~\ref{tab:mistral}--\ref{tab:llama_3_8b}.
 We evaluate TOHA against state-of-the-art hallucination detection methods and demonstrate its competitive performance TOHA significantly outperforms uncertainty-based baselines and matches the quality of consistency-based approaches, achieving notable improvements of $11.7\%$ on the challenging long-form QA MS MARCO dataset for Mistral-7B and $21.6\%$ on the conversational QA dataset CoQA for LLama-2-7B.

+We rigorously validate the statistical significance of our results using a critical difference diagram with Wilcoxon-Holm post-hoc analysis~\cite{IsmailFawaz2018deep}.
+The results provided in Tables~\ref{tab:pairwise_pvalues}-\ref{tab:ranking} (Appendix~\ref{sec:appendix_other_results}) confirm that while many baseline methods remain statistically indistinguishable from one another, TOHA achieves the top overall rank (1.67) and its performance improvements are statistically significant compared to every other evaluated method ($p \le 0.0016$).

 To evaluate TOHA's robustness to data distribution change, we conducted transfer experiments on Mistral-7B, see Figure~\ref{fig:probe_set_size_ablation}(c) for the results.
-TOHA possesses strong transferability: for the XSum and CNN/DM datasets, performance in transfer settings fall within the standard deviation of the method (see Table~\ref{tab:pvalues}), while remaining competitive on the other datasets (Table~\ref{tab:mistral}).
+TOHA exhibits strong transferability: across the XSum and CNN/DM datasets, performance falls within the method's standard deviation (see the statistical significance analysis in Table~\ref{tab:pvalues}), while remaining competitive on the other datasets (Table~\ref{tab:mistral}).

 \paragraph{Evaluation on a multi-hop dataset.} To validate TOHA in a more realistic setting, we consider an additional experiment using the HotpotQA~\cite{yang2018hotpotqa} dataset.
-It consists of questions that require knowledge from multiple supporting documents~---~much like real-world queries, which also rarely rely on a single source of information.
+It consists of questions that require knowledge from multiple supporting documents~---~much like real-world queries, which rarely rely on a single source of information.
 The results are provided in Table~\ref{tab:hotpot_qa}.
 TOHA demonstrates superior performance to baselines, confirming its effectiveness ``in the wild''.

 \paragraph{Efficiency.} Figure~\ref{fig:n_max_comparison}(a) shows that TOHA is approximately seven times faster than SelfCheckGPT with a \textit{single} additional generation.
 Given that SelfCheckGPT typically requires 10-20 generations, this makes TOHA over 70 times faster in practice.
-Furthermore, TOHA's runtime is close to the lightweight entropy baseline; with a more efficient low-level implementation, it has the potential to approach the cost of a single forward pass while achieving higher accuracy than other inexpensive alternatives.
+Furthermore, TOHA's runtime is close to the lightweight entropy baseline; with a more efficient low-level implementation, it has the potential to approach the cost of a single forward pass while achieving higher accuracy than other inexpensive techniques.